General Questions

 What is the Dan David Prize?

-Who awards the Dan David Prize?
+Who funds the Dan David Prize?

 Who selects the winners?